 Similarly the Group may sell or re-pledge securities borrowed or purchased under agreements to resell, but has an obligation to return the securities and the counterparty retains substantially all the risks and rewards of ownership.
 Consequently the securities are not recognised by the Group, which instead records a separate asset for any cash given.

-As at 31 March 2022 the Group has securities sold under repurchase agreements amounted to AMD 8,375,231 thousand which were classified as measured at FVOCI and amortised cost (2021: AMD 9,509,290 thousand).
+As at 30 June 2022 the Group has not securities sold under repurchase (2021; AMD 9,509,290 thousand).